 c/d.
 Community noise is commonly described in terms of the "ambient" noise level which is defined as the all-encompassing noise level associated with a given noise environment.
-The Napa County General Plan EIR indicates the average, or equivalent, sound level (Leq) for winery activities is 51dBA in the morning and 41dBA in the afternoon.
+The Napa County General Plan EIR indicates the average, or equivalent, sound level (L{eq}) for winery activities is 51dBA in the morning and 41dBA in the afternoon.
 Audibility of a new noise source and/or increase in noise levels within recognized acceptable limits are not usually considered to be significant noise impacts, but these concerns should be addressed and considered in the planning and environmental review processes.

 The area surrounding the subject property primarily features properties containing vineyards, rural residences, and wineries.
 Wineries are the predominant non-residential land uses within the County.
-There will be a change in the ambient noise level due to the establishment of a new winery, although the winery does not propose tours and tastings and marketing activities.
+There will be a change in the ambient noise level due to the expansion of the existing winery, although the winery has conducted tours and tastings in the past both indoors and outside the winery building an cave.
 Noise from winery operations is generally limited and intermittent, meaning the sound level can vary during the day and over the course of the year, depending on the activities at the winery.
 The primary noise-generating activities are equipment associated with wineries including refrigeration equipment, bottling equipment, barrel washing, de-stemmers and press activities occurring during the harvest crush season, delivery trucks, and other vehicles.
 The standard noise use permit condition (stated above) requires that any exterior winery equipment be enclosed or mufflered and maintained so as not to create a noise disturbance.

 The proposed winery will utilize a mobile bottling truck which will result in a temporary increase in the ambient noise levels during short term bottling activities.
-The mobile bottling activities occur within the winery's covered unenclosed outdoor work area.
+The mobile bottling activities would be located within the winery production building reducing potential noise impacts.
 Recent noise studies of mobile bottling activities identified noise measured 50 feet from the bottling activity itself to be 65 dBA. ("Environmental Noise Impact Report For: Bell Wine Cellars Use Permit Modification, RGD Acoustics, November 16, 2015).
 The noise study further states that such point source sound levels are reduced with distance in accordance with the "inverse square law", which yields a six (6) dB sound reduction for each doubling of the distance from the source.
-The measurement of 65 dBA at 50 feet would measure approximately 24 decibels lower at a distance 70 feet away (± 41 dba).
+The measurement of 65 dBA at 50 feet would measure approximately 24 decibels lower at a distance 70 feet away (\pm 41 dba).
 This is in conformance with the acceptable limits identified in the General Plan EIR.